 If you’re in your 60s or 70s, you may have wondered if you should start seeing a geriatrician instead of, or in addition to, your primary care provider.
-These are family doctors or internists with special training in the health needs of older adults.
-About 30 percent of people over age 65 need one, according […]
+These are family doctors or internists with special training in the health needs of older adults for men and women.
+About 30 percent of people over age […]

 Loving People live in a loving world.
 Hostile people live in a hostile world.
 Same world.
 How come?
 Wayne Dyer